 Different medications affect people in different ways, and sometimes it can take months or even years to find the right medication for you.
 This trial-and-error period of trying new medications is not without its own challenges.
 While some people respond well or “not at all” to these medications, others experience serious and sometimes even dangerous effects.

 By engaging in genetic testing before and throughout your medication journey, healthcare providers are able to acquire a more well-rounded and accurate view of your genetic makeup.
-This, in turn, enables them to provide you with the safest and most effective medications, as well as save you from experiencing potentially life-altering side effects.
+This, in turn, enables them to provide you with safe medication options.

 Is GeneSight testing covered by insurance?